 - You gain access to over 40 hours of listening resources in the Horse Wisdom Library as soon as you sign up.

 - Some individuals choose to wait until after they take the EFLC Level One before joining the course (There are pros and cons about this and I am happy to speak with you about it).

 - If you have taken the Level One in the last year and want to join the full course, you may.
 If you have taken the Level One beyond one year’s time and you want to join, email and let me know.

 EFLC Level One Training is open to everyone

 (and you may continue on if you wish)

 Sign up for the EFLC Level One by clicking here.

 Would you like to have a conversation with Kathy about the full EFLC Certification Program?
 Please visit our certification page and submit your contact information through the blue Take Your Next Step box.

-The Third Annual Academy for Coaching with Horses Conference and Retreat webpage is up and registration is open.
+The Annual Academy for Coaching with Horses Conference and Retreat is always an excellent opportunity.
 Be sure to plan ahead and get your spot and savings now, as this conference does sell out and each year has been a fantastic experience.
 We have a great line-up of speakers and presenters this year and, as always, there are some fun things that transpire that are not shared on the page (as they come to me closer to the program time as I feel the energy of the group).